dirigiblelabs/curriculum-2017/DayanaKaramiteva/Create a data structure.md

 ## Prerequisites

 Before creating a data structure – be sure that you have a project created in Eclipse Dirigible Web IDE.
-If you do not have an existing project - See [Creating a project](https://github.com/dirigiblelabs/curriculum/blob/master/DayanaKaramiteva/creating_project.md).
+If you do not have an existing project - See [Create a project](https://github.com/dirigiblelabs/curriculum/blob/master/DayanaKaramiteva/creating_project.md).

 ## Procedure
 1. Navigate to the *Workspace view* and select a project.